RuoqianHuang/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/add-css.md

 ---
 name: Add CSS
-about: Add CSS styles to website
+about: Add CSS styles to the website
 title: ''
 labels: ''
 assignees: RuoqianHuang